corda/corda-docs-portal/content/en/platform/corda/5.0-beta/corda-cli-reference/cli-commands/rpc-permission-templates.md

 • Ensure that "UserAdmin" cannot upload CPIs, create vNodes or run flows.
 Ensure that "FlowExecutor" and "vNodeCreator" cannot perform any RBAC operations.

-## Create RBAC Operation to Create and Assign Multiple Permissions to a Role
+## Create and Assign Multiple Permissions to a Role

 A dedicated HTTP RPC call which permits the following:

 * Create multiple permissions
 * Assign them all to the existing roles in a single call

-## Allow the vNodeld to Pass when Performing RBAC

-The virtualNode attribute is a part of the RBAC permission, however, when performing permission checks, there is no way to pass the vNode identifier into the PermissionValidator.

-The virtualNode attribute should be optional as cluster-level permission operations will not have a virtualNode specified.